Find Trade Colleges

 • Thermochemical Biomass Conversion Technician

-• Biomass Boiler Operator
+• Assistant Boiler Operator

-What Kind of Biomass Plant Technician Job Opportunities Are There?
+Biomass Plant Technician Job Outlook

 In 2016, there was an estimated number of 12,100 jobs in the United States for Biomass Plant Technician.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Biomass Plant Technician by 2026.
 Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.